Enrico Brignola: Benevento

 Brignola made his professional debut for Benevento on 17 September 2016, in a Serie B match against Latina.
 Benevento were promoted at the end of the season as winners of the play-offs.

 On 3 December 2017, aged 18, he made his Serie A debut for Benevento in a 2–2 draw against Milan at Stadio Ciro Vigorito.

 Sassuolo

 On 2 August 2018, Brignola signed for Serie A club Sassuolo.

 Livorno

 On 2 September 2019, Brignola joined Serie B side Livorno on loan until 30 June 2020.

 SPAL

 On 25 September 2020 he joined SPAL on loan.
 On 30 January 2021, Brignola terminated his loan with SPAL and he returned to Sassuolo.

 Frosinone

 On 1 February 2021 he was loaned to Serie B club Frosinone.

 Return to Benevento

 On 31 August 2021, he returned to Benevento on loan with an obligation to buy.

 Cosenza

 On 5 July 2022, Brignola was loaned by Benevento to Cosenza, with an option to buy.

 Catanzaro

-On 25 January 2023, Brignoloa moved on loan to Serie C club Catanzaro.
-Catanzaro will hold an obligation to buy his rights in case of their promotion to Serie B.
+On 25 January 2023, Brignola moved on loan to Serie C club Catanzaro.
+Catanzaro held an obligation to buy his rights in case of their promotion to Serie B. Catanzaro was promoted to Serie B for the 2023–24 season, making the transfer permanent.